 A directory which suggests ways language can be used to underline the fact that the victims of CCE are victims rather than suspect is included along with lists of relevant services and resources.

 The clear acknowledgement by the agencies who have published this guide that the children affected by County Lines should be treated as victims not suspects is welcomed.
-The duties of lawyers representing these children differ from those of other professionals – see the YJLC guide for further details.
+The duties of lawyers representing these children differ from those of other professionals – see the YJLC Guide to Modern Slavery and County Lines for further details.